HeCraneChen/Open3D-curvature-computation/README.md

 **Compile**

-Compile this project from scratch using the standard cmake routine (make sure that Open3D and CGAL are already installed on your machine):
+Compile this project from scratch using the standard cmake routine (make sure that Open3D and CGAL are already installed on your machine, use Homebrew to install CGAL on MacOS):

     cd open3d-discrete-total-curvature
     rm -r build